 "Really?"
 Palmon asked from her arms.
 "I was just thinking how nice it is; it reminds me of the forests in the Digital World."

 Izzy looked around and understood what Mimi meant; after all, they were city kids at heart, used to being surrounded with people and activity.
-"We really should camp more often," he remarked.
+"We really should camp more often," he said.

 "Maybe once this is all over," Tentomon said.
 "It could be just like when we traveled before!"